wultra/powerauth-webflow/docs/Off-line-Signatures-QR-Code.md

 To verify signature, you need to call the SOAP method [`verifyOfflineSignature`](https://developers.wultra.com/docs/develop/powerauth-server/SOAP-Service-Methods#method-verifyofflinesignature) providing:

+- `activationId` - identifier of the activation (to know which device is responsible for verification)
-- `signatureBaseString` (as obtained in 3.2.) - as data for verification
+- `data` (represented by `signatureBaseString` as obtained in 3.2.) - as data for verification
 - `signature` - value of the signature entered by the user (as obtained in 3.1., 2x8 digits)
-- `activationId` - identifier of the activation (to know which device is responsible for verification)
 - `signatureType` - type of the signature (`POSSESSION_KNOWLEDGE`).

 The method returns information about signature verification, see the SOAP method documentation for details.